Electronic Citation and Warning System (eCWS)

 Approximately 1,000,000 traffic citations are issued in Indiana every year.
 Now that eCWS is in production, law enforcement agencies using the system can electronically print tickets at the time of a traffic stop.
 Other officers are still hand writing citations and the forms used vary from county to county. eCWS lets officers electronically record citation information in the field, eliminating the need for redundant manual data entry, drastically reducing administrative work, and increasing the safety of Hoosier roadways by quickly identifying dangerous drivers and reducing the time needed for a traffic stop.

 The eCWS system is currently being used by Indiana State Police officers statewide and officers in over 300 other law enforcement agencies.
 The application is available in a laptop computer version for patrol cars.
-A hand-held portable version for motorcycle officers or foot patrol is currently being used by ISP motorcycle troopers, Indiana Excise Police, Indiana Department of Natural Resources, and over 20 local law enforcement agencies in the field. eCWS and training is available to law enforcement at no cost.
+A hand-held portable version for motorcycle officers, water or foot patrol is currently being used by ISP motorcycle troopers, Indiana Excise Police, Indiana Department of Natural Resources, and over 20 local law enforcement agencies in the field. eCWS and training is available to law enforcement at no cost.

 How It Works